mike-weng/OnTheMap/README.md

 ### List View

 This view consists of all the pins created by other users in a list format.
 Upon loading the screen, all the data will be retrieved using GET query to the server.
+For any GET requests, use the taskForGETMethod:, passing in the method call, parameters (excluding the api_key), and a completion handler for the callback method.
+The method returns an NSURLSessionTask object.

 ### Map View

+This view consists of a map with the all the pins created by other users.
+I used the Cocoa MapKit to load pins and set geo-locations on the map.
+Users can tap on each individual pin to view the link and text data.

 ### Post View

+Users can add links and text data along with the geo-location.
+It will then issue a POST query to upload a JSON format data to the server for other users to view.
+For POST requests, use the taskForPOSTMethod, passing in the method, parameters, a JSONBody dictionary, which includes the data you wish to pass in the request and also pass in a completion handler.
+This method returns an NSURLSessionDataTask object.

 ## Contributing